Cylinder Force Calculator: How to Determine Force Required for your Application

 When choosing actuators for industrial applications, you have to know the amount of force that will be required to perform the job at hand.
-Cylinders can move, slow, or hold a load -- rapidly and repeatedly, if needed.
-The force required depends on the load itself – its weight and movement angle, among other factors.
-An air cylinder force calculator can help you spec exactly the right actuator for the job.
-But wherever would you find one of those?
+Cylinders can move, slow, or hold a load if needed.
+The force required depends on the load itself, such as its weight and movement angle among other factors.
+An air cylinder force calculator can help you specify exactly the right actuator for the job.

 How the Pneumatic Cylinder Force Calculator Works